AkashKrDutta/AkashKrDutta.github.io/_posts/2017-08-16-Interview-experience-Tower.md

 ## First Round
 My first round was pure mathematics.
 It was a 1-hour phonic interview.
 Topics asked covered  Probability (not that is taught in MSO 201, but more inclined towards finding Expectation Values), Recursive formulation of solutions in Maths, hard counting problems, a little Number Theory and finally some Algorithm related stuff.
-The questions that were asked were (tried best maintaining the questions ordering as they were asked):
+The questions that were asked were (tried my best maintaining the ordering of the questions as they were asked):
 1. Prove that consecutive fibonacci numbers are always co-prime.
 2. 4 Foxes and 7 Hounds enter a cave in a straight line following a random ordering, find the expected no of foxes that are immediately followed by a Hound.
 3. Find the number of binary strings of length n, that have at most k consecutive length of 1’s in them.